 In Directory Opus 9 and above, this happens by default and you won't need to change anything unless you have explicitly set a folder to always be shown when the dual file display opens.
 (If you've done that but can't remember where the setting is, it is under Preferences - Listers - File Display.)

 In Directory Opus 8, the switch is Preferences - Layout - Default Folders - Second file display: Same folder as primary file display.

 You can also have different toolbar buttons and hotkeys which open the dual file display with a different starting point.

 Here's how to create a button which opens the dual file display with the current directory, regardless of what you have set in Preferences:[ol][li] Enter Customize mode (Settings -> Customize in the default menus).

-[li] Click OK in the command editor and then close the Customize dialog.
+- Click OK in the command editor and then OK in the Customize dialog.